-With all the numerous changes that have taken place in the field of weight training over the years it has never been truer that “the more things change the more they remain the same”.
-Armed with the accurate information collected over the years it is possible for anyone to improve their strength, their muscular endurance (to a certain extent), their cardiovascular endurance, and their appearance (a subjective evaluation) if the interested party is willing to take the brief time necessary to analyze the conditions necessary for inducing muscular growth stimulation.
+With all the numerous changes that have taken place in the field of weight training over the years, it has never been more true that “the more things change, the more they remain the same.”
+Armed with the accurate information collected over the years anyone can improve their strength, their muscular endurance (to a certain extent), their cardiovascular endurance, and their appearance (a subjective evaluation) if the interested party is willing to take the brief time necessary to analyze the conditions necessary for inducing muscular growth stimulation.

-Robert Sizer, a former pro-football player, All-American at Richmond University and at one time the most outstanding high school football player in the state of Virginia, was perhaps the first successful athlete in the area to pursue weight training in an attempt to improve his athletic ability at a time that this was believed to make one “musclebound”, slow and uncoordinated.
+Robert Sizer, a former pro-football player, All-American at Richmond University, and at one time the most outstanding high school football player in the state of Virginia, was perhaps the first successful athlete in the area to pursue weight training in an attempt to improve his athletic ability.
+And, it was at a time when it was believed to make one “musclebound,” slow, and uncoordinated.

-Sizer was an 180lb offensive lineman, that by accounts was stronger and faster than most men weighing 250lbs at the time.
-At 15 YEARS OF AGE he could squat with 450 lbs (for reps), and bench press 420 lbs.
+Sizer was a 180lb offensive lineman that by accounts was stronger and faster than most men weighing 250lbs at the time.
+At 15 YEARS OF AGE, he could squat with 450 lbs (for reps), and bench press 420 pounds.

 Sizer trained with a barbell fashioned out of concrete wheels that his father made for him.
-In the beginning he admitted he didn’t really know what he was doing.
+In the beginning, he admitted he didn’t know what he was doing.
 “All” he did was train hard and brief with heavy weights on the major exercises.